srg-imperial/GrayC/scripts/LLVM-Test-suite-coverage/README.md

 with LLVM 15.
 If you wish to use it with a different version, then replace the 15 with it.

 Before using these scripts you will need to build LLVM with rt.
 You can find instructions [here](https://github.com/srg-imperial/GrayC/blob/main/scripts/coverage).

+## Coverage statistics of the Back-, Middle- and Front-end of the LLVM code base

+These scripts are pretty ad-hoc for LLVM 13.
+You can find these [here](https://github.com/srg-imperial/GrayC/blob/main/scripts/LLVM-Test-suite-coverage/llvm-cov-sub-folders).